trampolinecall/pel/README.md

 # pel

-a language based on an idea i had to teach people how to code
+a language based on an idea i had about how to teach people to code

 'pel' stands for pedagogical experiment language